chartaseus/chartaseus.github.io/content/How to read books without buying them.md

 Here’s two ways that will probably help:

 1. If the book you want is old enough to be released in the public domain (meaning, its copyright has expired), it’s probably available for free in a digital format.
 And my go-to site for this kind of book is [gutenberg.org](https://href.li/?http://gutenberg.org).
 If you’re looking for classics, they’re likely available in this site.
 You can download them for free in plain text, PDF, or EPUB format.
 2. Did you know you can borrow e-books?
 I didn’t until two years ago.
 Try browsing [openlibrary.org](https://href.li/?http://openlibrary.org).
 Maybe the books you’re looking for are available there to borrow.
 After creating an account and borrowing e-books—two at a time, you can then read them online, or offline in PDF or EPUB format by installing Adobe Digital Editions in your computer or a DRM (Digital Right Management)-supporting reader in your smartphone.
-Here’s my tutorial on [how to read your borrowed e-books offline](https://fatiya.tech.blog/2018/12/03/read-borrowed-books-offline/).
+Here’s my tutorial on [[Read your borrowed e-books offline|how to read your borrowed e-books offline]].

 So, there you go.
 Have fun browsing those two sites and may you find the books you’ve been looking to read!